koto-lang/koto.dev/website/content/docs/0.15/language/_index.md

 {% end %}
 #### `@index_mut`

-The `@index_mut` metakey defines how the object should behave when index-assignment is used.
+The `@index_mut` metakey defines how an object should behave when index-assignment is used.

-The given value should be a function that takes an index as the first argument, and the value to be assigned as the second argument.
+The given value should be a function that takes an index as the first argument, with the second argument being the value to be assigned.

 ````koto
 foo = |data|